KRTirtho/spotube/README.md

 - [AUR](https://aur.archlinux.org/) - AUR stands for Arch User Repository.
 It is a community-driven repository for Arch-based Linux distributions users
 - [Flatpak](https://flatpak.org/) - Flatpak is a utility for software deployment and package management for Linux
 - [spotify (dart)](https://github.com/rinukkusu/spotify-dart) - A dart library for interfacing with the Spotify API
-- [just_audio](https://github.com/ryanheise/just_audio/tree/master/just_audio) - A feature-rich cross-platform audio player for Flutter that supports network audio streams too
+- [audioplayers](https://github.com/bluefireteam/audioplayers) - A Flutter plugin to play multiple audio files simultaneously (Android/iOS)
-- [libwinmedia](https://github.com/harmonoid/libwinmedia) - A cross-platform media playback library for C/C++ with good number of features (only Windows & Linux)
 - [youtube_explode_dart](https://github.com/Hexer10/youtube_explode_dart) - YoutubeExplode is a library that provides an interface to query metadata of YouTube videos, playlists and channels, as well as to resolve and download video streams and closed caption tracks
 - [infinite_scroll_pagination](https://github.com/EdsonBueno/infinite_scroll_pagination) - Flutter package to help you lazily load and display pages of items as the user scrolls down your screen
 - [bitsdojo_window](https://github.com/bitsdojo/bitsdojo_window) - A Flutter package that makes it easy to customize and work with your Flutter desktop app window on Windows, macOS and Linux